ODIM-Project/ODIM/docs/README.md

 To know the progress of this action, perform HTTP `GET` on the [task monitor](#viewing-a-task-monitor) returned in the response header \(until the task is complete\).

 To get the list of subtask URIs, perform HTTP `GET` on the task URI returned in the JSON response body.
 See "Sample response body \(HTTP 202 status\)".
 The JSON response body of each subtask contains a link to the task monitor associated with it.
 To know the progress of this operation \(subtask\) on a specific server, perform HTTP `GET` on the task monitor associated with the respective subtask.

->**NOTE:**
-Only a user with `ConfigureComponents` privilege is authorized to create event subscriptions.
-If you perform this action without necessary privileges, you will receive an HTTP`403 Forbidden` error.

 >**curl command**